Żebbuġ Rangers F.C.

-Żebbuġ Rangers Football Club is a football club from the town of Żebbuġ in Malta.
+Żebbuġ Rangers Football Club is a semi-professional football club from the town of Żebbuġ in Malta.
 The club currently competes in the Maltese Challenge League.
-In the 2021-22 season they won the Maltese Challenge League after a win against Pembroke Athleta.
-Their current team manager is Jurgen D'Amato, who joined in 2021, and their assistant coach is Vincent Carbonaro.
+In the 2022 they won the Maltese Challenge League after a win against Pembroke Athleta.

 Futsal

 Żebbuġ Rangers F.C. had a futsal team that last competed in the Maltese Futsal League in the 2015–16 season, finishing in 7th place, narrowly missing the Second stage spot.
 In the previous season, the team from Żebbuġ finished in last place with only 2 points.